Brandon-Hurst/ADI_EWNA24_CFSDemo/I2C_ADXL343/README.md

 ## Explore the ELF File

+The next section will walk through the ELF File Explorer tool in CodeFusion Studio.

 #### Opening the ELF

+Within the CFS plugin, select `Open ELF File` and open `build/I2C_ADXL343.elf`.

 #### Overview of the Tool

+The ELF File Explorer allows a developer to peek into the memory contents of the application in detail, without having to dig through build artifacts like the .map file.
+This can be incredibly useful for examining the overhead of functions, data, and even an RTOS!
+Moreover, you can see where given functions lie in memory, map locations to source code, and even correlate the application to the linker file.

+##### Statistics

+##### Metadata

+##### Symbol Explorer

+##### Memory Layout

 #### Navigating to Symbols in Code